thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-18-scripting-vrealize-automation-using-powershell.md

 $entitled_blueprints = Invoke-RestMethod -Method Get -Uri $uri -Headers $header
 {% endhighlight %}

 This is very similar to the previous `Invoke-RestMethod` that we used.
 This time we _get_ data from the `entitledCatalogItemViews` API with the specified headers - including the bearer token.
 We save the resultant output in the variable named `$entitled_blueprints`.
-The information we get back is exceptionally useful, and forms the basis of automated requesting of Blueprints in vRealize.
+The information we get back is exceptionally useful and forms the basis of automated requesting of Blueprints in vRealize.

 Finally, we will loop through the JSON object that was returned and simply print the name of the vRealize blueprints we have access to.
 This is easily achieved using the following loop.
 Note how we use `$entitled_blueprints.content`.
-This struture is an array of each Blueprint available.
+This structure is an array of each Blueprint available.

 {% highlight powershell %}
 Write-Host ">>> Found the following vRealize Deployments..."